How to Use Bitcoin? Guide to Buying, Spending and Storing Cryptocurrency

 3. How to use it?

-That said, the question “Why do we need Bitcoin?” can be answered right away – to pay for goods and services or to accept appropriate payment.
-In both cases, the user of Bitcoin, as a system, is an individual, even if he represents business interests.
-Accordingly, the process of using both the system and the coin will be the same.
+That said, the question “Why do we need Bitcoin?” can be answered right away – to pay for goods and services or to accept payment in the cryptocurrency.
+The basic process of using Bitcoin is the same for an individual or a business.

-There is also the option of using BTC as an investment, but that is still not its direct purpose.
+BTC can also be used as an investment, but that is still not its primary purpose.

 To store BTC, you need an appropriate wallet.
-There are several types of them.
+These come in several types.

 This type is also referred to as a “desktop” wallet.
 It is a program that must be installed on a computer or laptop.

 There are two types of software wallets: thick and thin.
 The first ones store all the information on the hard drive, which requires a lot of storage.
 For example, Bitcoin Core, the first and most popular Bitcoin wallet, is a thick one and requires a minimum of 145 GB for one type of cryptocurrency.
-Another popular thin wallet is Exodus.
+Another popular thick wallet is Coinomi.

 Thin wallets store information on third-party servers, acting as a management tool.
 The use of third-party platforms is a potential weakness of such wallets because the data is transmitted to “third parties” and is theoretically vulnerable to interception or theft.
 So far, however, no such incidents have been reported as the data is securely encrypted.
-Popular thin wallets are Electrum and Multibit
+Popular thin wallets are Exodus, Electrum, and Multibit.

 Top apps for using Bitcoin: